DecisionsDev/decisions-on-kafka/Readme.md

 * Apache Maven 3

 ## Before starting
-* Make sure that you have kafka installed, and start kafka by launching zookeeper and kafka-server.
+* Make sure that you have Kafka installed, and start Kafka by launching zookeeper and Kafka-server.
 * Clone the project repository from github.
 `$ git clone --branch=odm-integration git@github.ibm.com:MYattara/ODM-DecisionServer-JSE-Kafka.git`
 * In the pom file, set the property `<ibm.odm.install.dir></ibm.odm.install.dir>` with your odm installation directory, ` For example : <ibm.odm.install.dir>C:\ODM8920</ibm.odm.install.dir>`

 If you have a shell command line
-* Create the kafka topic for request : `$ kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 2 --topic requests`
+* Create the Kafka topic for request : `$ Kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 2 --topic requests`
-* Create the kafka topic for replies : `$ kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 2 --topic replies`
+* Create the Kafka topic for replies : `$ Kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 2 --topic replies`

 If you have a Windows command line

-* Create the kafka topic for request : `$ kafka-topics.bat --create --zookeeper localhost:2181 --replication-factor 1 --partitions 2 --topic requests`
+* Create the Kafka topic for request : `$ Kafka-topics.bat --create --zookeeper localhost:2181 --replication-factor 1 --partitions 2 --topic requests`
-* Create the kafka topic for replies : `$ kafka-topics.bat --create --zookeeper localhost:2181 --replication-factor 1 --partitions 2 --topic replies`
+* Create the Kafka topic for replies : `$ Kafka-topics.bat --create --zookeeper localhost:2181 --replication-factor 1 --partitions 2 --topic replies`

 ## Building the source code